 The next stage involves searching for a suitable market to place your back and lay bet to make the process risk free.

 Pro tip: Look for markets with back and lay odds that are close together.
 The closer the match, the more money you’ll make from an offer.

 You’ll now have to wait for your bets to settle.
 Once that’s happened, you’ll have access to your free bet from which you can make a guaranteed profit.

-Before you move ahead with the next step, I always advise you ensure your free bet or bonus has been activated.
+Before you move ahead with the next step, I always advise you to ensure your free bet or bonus has been activated.
 It may take a couple of hours after your qualifying bet has settled.

 The process of using your free bet is very similar to the one above, except this time you’ll use a different setting on the matched betting calculator.